YashdalfTheGray/thing-doer/design/datastore.md

 ## Collections

-## The `state` collection
+### The `state` collection

-This collection of documents will will be representative of the state of the system at any point during the uptime.
-It will contain information about each processor node available to take jobs in the system as well as the section of the job queue that they are responsible for.
-Additionally, this document will also be kept updated with the latest heartbeat information from each node which will serve as a way to determine when a node became unresponsive.
-The schema is as follows
+This collection of documents is representative of the state of the system at any point during the uptime.
+It contains information about each processor node available to take jobs in the system as well as the section of the job queue that they are responsible for.
+Additionally, this document is also kept updated with the latest heartbeat information from each node which serves as a way to determine when a node became unresponsive.
+The schema is as follows.

 ```json
 {